jhforster/jhforster.github.io/_posts/2018-03-05-cleaning-cast-iron-pans-for-lazy-people.md

 Anyways, the internet at large will tell you in one sentence that "cast iron skillets are bulletproof" and in the next sentence explain to you how critical it is that you care for it in *the exact right way*.
 To be fair, *some* this advice is warranted as the way to clean one *is* different than a normal non-stick pan.

 But a lot of the advice out there is high effort, low return in my opinion.
-[The chemistry of cast iron seasoning](http://sherylcanter.com/wordpress/2010/01/a-science-based-technique-for-seasoning-cast-iron/) suggests using flax seed oil – this never worked very well for me despite spending a lot of time being **very particular** in trying to get it right.
+[The chemistry of cast iron seasoning](http://sherylcanter.com/wordpress/2010/01/a-science-based-technique-for-seasoning-cast-iron/) suggests using flax seed oil[^1], [The Alton Brown method](https://lifehacker.com/take-complete-care-of-your-cast-iron-with-this-video-gu-1373681383) recommends cleaning with kosher salt[^2], and Lodge even makes a [product](https://www.amazon.com/Lodge-SCRAPERPK-Durable-Scrapers-2-Pack/dp/B0039UU9UO/ref=sr_1_2?ie=UTF8&qid=1520299950&sr=8-2&keywords=lodge+scraper) designed for scraping their pans[^3].

-[The Alton Brown method](https://lifehacker.com/take-complete-care-of-your-cast-iron-with-this-video-gu-1373681383) for cleaning a cast iron skillet comes up a lot as well.
-You'll have second thoughts as you continue to pour more salt into the pan to try for a third time to scape off the stubborn last bits in your pan (and you want there to be stubborn bits – searing things on high heat is one of the great joys of using cast iron in the first place).

-Lodge even makes a [product](https://www.amazon.com/Lodge-SCRAPERPK-Durable-Scrapers-2-Pack/dp/B0039UU9UO/ref=sr_1_2?ie=UTF8&qid=1520299950&sr=8-2&keywords=lodge+scraper) designed for scraping their pans.
-They are okay but somewhat flimsy and the edge will inevitably melt if you clean the pan while it is warm (and, you know, easiest to clean...).

 ## Here is what I recommend after years of tinkering around